blackbuild/anno-docimal/README.md

 }
 ```

+## Java Source code an proxy methods

+If an ast transformation needs access to the javadoc of a class written in Java instead of Groovy, it is necessary to provide
+the javadoc of the java class in a different way.
+There are currently two options.

+Either the javadoc is duplicated into an AnnoDoc annotation, or the `anno-docimal-apt` module is used to extract the javadoc to
+property files which can be used by the ast transformation.

+On scenario, where this might be useful is where a Groovy AST transformation is used to generate proxy methods to methods of
+an existing java class, while retaining the original javadoc (perhaps transformed).

 ## Source Extractors

 If the transformation using anno-docimal enhances existing code, i.e. adds methods or, as in the case of "klum-ast", the result is a mix of source based and annotation based javadoc comments.
 To generate the final documentation, two approaches are possible: